kevintoner/machineLearningPortfolio/README.md

 ![Alt text](Images/mnist.png)

-- Training a CNN to classify the different numbers from the famous MNIST dataset
+- Training a CNN to classify the different numbers from the famous MNIST dataset (from  [Kaggle Competition](https://www.kaggle.com/competitions/digit-recognizer/overview))
+- Accuracy: 0.99503
+- Position: 95 / 1,545 on Kaggle Leaderboards (as of 11th March 2024)